iamdtang/skaterdav85.github.io/_posts/2016-02-10-introduction-to-ember-for-angular-developers.md

 ```
 {% endraw %}

-One of the great thing about Ember is that the framework prevents you from putting too much logic in your templates.
+One of the great things about Ember is that the framework prevents you from putting too much logic in your templates.
 In Angular, you can put variable assignments and complicated conditional statements directly in your template making it difficult to test and maintain.
 For example:

 {% raw %}
 ```html